shubhamjena/Autonomous-Inspection-POC/README.md

 The detalied instructions on installing gazebo_ros_pkgs and testing the roz-gazebo integration are detailed [here](http://gazebosim.org/tutorials?tut=ros2_installing&cat=connect_ros). <br />

 ### Prerequisities to get you started ###
 If you are completely new to ROS, I highly recommend you to go through the below tutorials in order, step by step.
-When you aredone, you will have deep understanding of the ROS2 Navigaton Stack and will be ready to implement these in you own projects.
+When you are done, you will have deep understanding of the ROS2 Navigaton Stack and will be ready to implement these in you own projects.

 - [Testing ROS2 and Gazebo Integration](http://gazebosim.org/tutorials?tut=ros2_installing&cat=connect_ros)
 - [ROS2 Tutorials](https://docs.ros.org/en/rolling/Tutorials.html)